-A recent Burst Media survey discovered that only 17% of all those surveyed in the 45 and over age groups believe that online advertising is intended for them.
-So we can assume that online marketing and advertising are neglecting the rich baby boomers – those that control 70% of all the wealth.
+While the 50+ segment makes up 50% of consumer spending, only 10% of advertising spend is focused on this group.
+So we can assume that marketers and advertisers are neglecting the rich baby boomers – those that control 70% of the wealth.

 So how do you tap into these lucrative markets?
 We suggest you focus on their life stage.
 When they were younger, baby boomers were in their “possession” stage of life, accumulating all kinds of “things”.
 This activity expressed to the world how successful they were.
 Now, they are entering the stage of life where experiences are more important than possessions (this is not to say they don’t continue to buy things – just not as much).